ton-community/ton-docs/docs/v3/guidelines/smart-contracts/security/random-number-generation.md

 You can use more complex schemes to reduce the risk of validators manipulating the seed.
 For example, you can skip one block before generating a random number, which changes the seed less predictably.

 Skipping blocks is straightforward.
-You can achieve this by sending a message to the Masterchain and back to your contract's workchain.
+You can achieve this by sending a message to the MasterChain and back to your contract's workchain.
 Let's explore a simple example!

 :::caution
 Do not use this example contract in real projects.
 Write your own instead.